milad-ai/dbcs4041/Weekly_Course_Outline.md

 ---
 layout: page
-title: Weekly Course Schedule
+title: Teaching Plan (what will be taught each session)
-permalink: /Weekly_Course_Schedule/
+permalink: /Teaching_Schedule/
 ---

 > **Important:**